 A number of recent studies [16,49] successfully used the classical VSM for IR and document management, and discussed that the semantic similarity is still a huge challenge in any current application of NLP in the construction industry.
 To partially overcome this gap, this paper outlines a framework of combining the use of semantic query expansion and VSM for retrieval of similar risk cases, and develops a system prototype with Python to support the proposed approach.
-The testing results show the proposed system could quickly and effectively retrieve and rank valuable risk cases if a query is specified.
+The test results show the proposed system could quickly and effectively retrieve and rank valuable risk cases when a query is specified.
 Through implementing the proposed system, end users could quickly find out risk cases that are valuable references to the new situations or problems and embed the knowledge and experience of previous accidents into daily work.
 Any new cases could be added into the risk case database flexibly for retrieval without pre-processing work.
 In addition, because this system prototype is written with Python, the RCRS could also be easily integrated into software written by other programming languages.
 As an example of its practical contributions, the proposed approach can be embedded into some online risk case databases, e.g. Structural-Safety and NIOSH, as a semantic searching engine.
-In the future, the proposed approach can be also expanded for a wider management of engineering documents and information.
+In the future, the proposed approach can be also expanded for the wider management of engineering documents and information.

 Of course, some limitations also exist in this study.
 These limitations and the corresponding recommendations for future research are discussed as follows:

 First, the proposed system is limited in case retrieval within the internal risk case database and the total number of collected risk cases is still relatively small.
 As described in Section 3.2, due to the limited time only 590 risk cases covering 7 types of risk were collected.
 The reasons are: 1) the main purpose of this study is developing a general approach (i.e. proof of concept) based on NLP for risk case retrieval instead of establishing a complete risk case database; and 2) there are relatively few detailed reports on those risks that are not so dangerous or fatal, e.g. financial loss, time overrun.
 However, the limited size of the database will influence the retrieval results and practical applicability.
 For example, if a user query is “time overrun” and the database contains no risk cases about “time overrun”, it will be difficult for the system to return the desired results to the user.
-Therefore, future research may consider: 1) how to enrich the risk case database, 2) how to formulate case retrieval guidelines to the end user according to the distribution of risk cases; 3) how to extend the proposed system for risk case retrieval in external databases and online resources.
+Therefore, future research may consider: 1) how to enrich the risk case database; 2) how to formulate case retrieval guidelines to the end user according to the distribution of risk cases; and 3) how to extend the proposed system for risk case retrieval in external databases and online resources.